 - In 2015, the US Office of Personnel Management was breached, and hackers stole multiple terabytes of confidential information.
 The breach impacted over 20 million individuals, as the hackers were able to identify defense contractor users and target the specific systems they were operating.

-- Sony lost large amounts of data in 2014, including unreleased movies, private information, and data about roughly 6,000 employees and various other pieces of confidential information.
+- Sony lost large amounts of data in 2014, including unreleased movies, private information, data about roughly 6,000 employees, and various other pieces of confidential information.
 According to the FBI, only about 10% of organizations would have been prepared to withstand this malicious attack

 How an APT Attacker Gets Into your Network

 - The attacker will heavily research the target organization, focusing heavily on the people who work there in the hope of exploiting someone for information.
 Once a few targets have been identified, the APT hacker then launches a phishing attack to gain credentials or access to the network.